snarfed/bridgy/README.md

 npm run test
 ```

-Note that it doesn't yet work with [Firefox's Facebook Container](https://github.com/mozilla/contain-facebook) add-on.
+You need to be logged into Instagram in your browser.
+The extension doesn't have a UI, but you can see what it's doing on your Bridgy user page, eg <code>brid.gy/instagram/[username]</code>.
+Note that it doesn't work with [Firefox's Facebook Container tabs](https://github.com/mozilla/contain-facebook) add-on.
 If you have that enabled, you'll need to disable it to use Bridgy's browser extension.
-TODO: fix this.
-Easy fix.

 Adding a new silo